 You’d be surprised by what ten minutes of jumping can do to your body, daily.
 Try 20-40 jumping jacks every day, and you’ll feel your energy levels skyrocket.
 Apart from that, jumping shakes your body, until you’re fully awake, and enables proper blood circulation in your body system.

-This is a straightforward exercise, that doesn’t involve any form of stress.
+One of the best exercises you can do in the morning or anytime is walking because it doesn’t involve any form of stress.
 All you have to do is walk for about 10 minutes, and your body system is fully awake.
 It helps you concentrate and meditate on your day ahead, and you’re able to plan your day effectively, all while just taking a morning walk.

 This could be absurd, but dancing does a whole lot to your body system.
 Put on your favorite song, make sure no one is watching you and dance!
 Move your body to whatever direction the music leads you, and you won’t believe the amazing feeling that comes after.